 - Price: $$

-If you feel simplicity is key for a good night’s sleep, look no further than Athleta’s Sleep Mask.
-The product is designed with a soft jersey fabric made from recycled materials.
+If you think simplicity is key to a good night’s sleep, you may like the Athleta Sleep Mask.
+The product is made with a soft, jersey fabric made from recycled materials.

-The mask’s elastic band means it’s one-size-fits-all, but Athleta also offers free returns if it ends up not being the perfect fit.
+The mask’s elastic band means it’s one size fits all, but Athleta also offers free returns if it ends up not being the right fit.

-Lastly, while it’s not machine washable, all you need to do is hand wash it in cold water and lay it flat to dry.
+Lastly, while the mask isn’t machine washable, all you need to do is hand-wash it in cold water and let it dry flat.

 Best sleep mask for napping

-MZOO’s Sleep Eye Mask has been reviewed by over 30,000 Amazon users — and once you read the testimonials, you’ll understand why.
+The MZOO Sleep Eye Mask has been reviewed by more than 77,000 people on Amazon — and once you read the testimonials, you’ll understand why.
 The product features 3D contoured cups that apply stress-relieving pressure around your eyes instead of on them.

-The mask’s elevated sockets are makeup-friendly, making this a great option for anyone looking for a midday snooze without having to redo their lashes.
+The mask’s elevated sockets are makeup-friendly, making this a good option for anyone looking for a midday snooze without having to redo their lashes.